35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 [^16]  Appeal decision, paras 108, 110, 112

+[^17]  The indefatigable efforts

-[^17]  For a wider consideration of the Aylesham Centre scheme, as an example of the impact of viability on major housing developments, see [“A broken model”: The viability loophole and its impact on affordable housing](https://www.thedeveloper.live/reportage/reportage/a-broken-model-the-viability-loophole-and-its-impact-on-affordable-housing) by Peter Apps.
+For a wider consideration of the Aylesham Centre scheme, as an example of the impact of viability on major housing developments, see [“A broken model”: The viability loophole and its impact on affordable housing](https://www.thedeveloper.live/reportage/reportage/a-broken-model-the-viability-loophole-and-its-impact-on-affordable-housing) by Peter Apps.